wkhtmltopdf/wkhtmltopdf/INSTALL.md

 CentOS 5       | ```sudo scripts/build.py setup-schroot-centos5```
 MinGW-w64      | ```sudo scripts/build.py setup-mingw-w64```

+The above commands will create the chroot directory under the directory `/opt/wkhtmltopdf-build` -- you can change it to some other directory by running `export WKHTMLTOX_CHROOT=/some/other/dir` before running the above command to create the chroot environment in the specified location.
+At least 1GB of disk space for each target should be available at the above location, or else the process may fail due to insufficient disk space.

 Please note that you should run the above commands while logged in as a regular user who has ```sudo``` access and that the cloned respository should be in the user's home directory e.g. ```~/wkhtmltopdf```. **Do